 A 13th Century map shows the whole world radiating out from Jerusalem.
 The holy city of the Judeo-Christian faith positioned dead-centre… the axis of the known universe.

+First published in The Great Outdoors Magazine, Jun.
+2002.
 In the 17th Century, women were publicly weighed to assess if they were lighter than they looked.
 Those who failed this diabolic weight-watching test were, obviously, witches.

 In my work running eco-education courses, I often witness intense discussions about ecology.
 As you can imagine, many of the people who would sign-up for an eco-education course are highly motivated and often passionate about environmental issues.

+First published in The Great Outdoors Magazine, Jan.
+2003.
 Back in the 1980’s there was a trend to blame the ecological issues facing the world on one simple cause – overpopulation.
 The story went like this… Current environmental problems are… Continue Reading

 There’s something beautiful about the simplicity of a wild camp.
 Fetching water from a stream, lighting the stove, making a bed and preparing food.
 The well-planned wild journey will include plenty of time for such camp craft – for the… Continue Reading

 First published in The Great Outdoors Magazine, May 2003.
 Since this date the conference mentioned was successfully convened and a report about it can be read here.
 Arne Naess, whose 90th Birthday was honoured through this conference, died on 12th… Continue Reading